CityOfPhiladelphia/ais/docs/DEPLOY.md

 continuous integration service.
 The master branch is automatically deployed when it changes on GitHub.

+The EC2 machines in the *ais-api-market* and *ais-api-broad* environments are in auto scaling groups that are triggered by the average CPU usage across the machines.
+If the machines are using more than an average 70% of their CPU for 5 minutes, the group will scale up.
+It will scale back down if the average is lower than 40%.

 ## Deploying the database to RDS

 The *scripts/update_db.sh* script can be used to run the engine update process.